Erin Darke: Early life

-Erin Constance-Maja Darke was born September 10, 1984, in Flint, Michigan to Kristina Strand and Ian Darke.
+Erin Constance-Maja Darke was born September 10, 1984, in Flint, Michigan.

-At the age of 16, Darke enrolled in the University of Michigan-Flint, where in 2005 she earned a bachelor's degree of fine arts in theater performance.
-As Darke told her alma mater, "[The teachers at the school] were patient and kind, but also constantly pushed me to challenge myself, explore, and work hard.
-These are all things that are essential to a career in this industry and I'm grateful to have learned them early."
+At the age of 16, Darke enrolled in the University of Michigan-Flint, where in 2005 she earned a bachelor's degree of fine arts in theater performance."

 Career

 Shortly after graduating, Darke moved to New York City and starred in several plays before getting a job at a casting office.
-This was her full time job until she decided that "my heart was still in acting" and went on to star in Obelisk Road, a 2009 short film, and procured minor roles in the 2011 films We Need to Talk About Kevin and Young Adult.
-In 2012, Darke had a minor role in Disconnect.
-Darke played a small role in the 2013 thriller Kill Your Darlings.
-She met British actor Daniel Radcliffe on set in 2012, and they began a relationship.
-Along with Kill Your Darlings, Darke played a lead role in Beside Still Waters.
+This was her full time job until she decided that "my heart was still in acting" and went on to star in Obelisk Road, a 2009 short film, and procured minor roles in the 2011 films We Need to Talk About Kevin and Young Adult, as well as 2012's Disconnect.
+Darke played a small role in the 2013 thriller Kill Your Darlings, opposite Daniel Radcliffe.
+The same year, she played a lead role in Beside Still Waters.
 In 2014, Darke acted in Still Alice and Hunter&Game, along with several other films.

-In 2015, she landed a lead role in the television series Good Girls Revolt, which follows several young female news reporters who sue their male bosses for showing them sexism.
-Darke starred in the 2016 film Delinquent.
-In 2017, Darke played Mary in The Marvelous Mrs. Maisel.
-Darke acted in the 2018 TV series Dietland.
-Together with Radcliffe, Darke starred in Miracle Workers in 2019.
+In 2015, she landed a lead role as Cindy Reston, one of several young female news reporters who sue their male bosses for their sexist and misogynistic behavior in the television series Good Girls Revolt.
+Bethonie Butler of The Washington Post praised Darke's performance for making "a lasting impression", while Pop Culture Nerd called her "endearing."
+Overall, the show received mixed reviews and was canceled after a single season.
+She then starred in the 2016 film Delinquent.
+In 2017, Darke played Mary in The Marvelous Mrs. Maisel, and had a role in the 2018 TV series Dietland.
+Along with Radcliffe, Darke starred in Miracle Workers in 2019.
 In 2023, Darke played an AI in Molli and Max in the Future.
+Mashable praised her performance as "terrifically on-point."